tieututinhoc/piracy/docs/README.md

 -   [Local YouTube Downloader](https://greasyfork.org/en/scripts/369400-local-youtube-downloader) - Download YouTube Videos without youtube-dl or external websites/tools.
 -   [Encrypt Discord Token](https://greasyfork.org/en/scripts/370576-encrypt-discord-token) - Encrypts your Discord token to prevent trojans from reading your localStorage files and finding your token.
 However, there are no guarantees that your account cannot get hacked.
 -   [Get Discord Token](https://greasyfork.org/en/scripts/395741-get-discord-token) - Allows you to retrieve your user token for reference.
--   [Youtube to Invidious](https://greasyfork.org/en/scripts/375264-youtube-to-invidious) - Scan page for Youtube embeds and urls and replace with Invidious.
+-   [YouTube to Invidious](https://greasyfork.org/en/scripts/375264-youtube-to-invidious) - Scan page for YouTube embeds and urls and replace with Invidious.

 ### Userscript Managers